A Catering Equipment Checklist for Big and Small Parties

 A tidy wastebasket somewhere nearby for guests to toss their trash is a great touch and makes cleanup a lot easier for your staff.

-You'll need a whole list of practical equipment as well.
-You'll most likely need a Cambro, an insulated container to keep hot foods hot and cold foods cold, whether you're serving indoors or out.
+You'll need a whole list of practical equipment for off-premise catering as well.
+You'll most likely need a Cambro or some other type of insulated container to keep hot foods hot and cold foods cold whether you're serving indoors or out.
+A cooler can be a cost-saving alternative for cold foods.

 Take along garbage bags to hold dirty linens and disposable containers for food storage.
-You—or the guests—might want to take leftovers with them when they go.
-Don't forget plastic wrap, tin foil, hand sanitizer, and paper towels.
+You—or the guests—might want to take leftovers.
+That cooler will come in handy here as well.
+Don't forget plastic wrap, tin foil, hand sanitizer, paper towels, disposable bags to cart off trash and garbage.

 How Many and How Much?